kshedden/case_studies/methods/multilevel-regression.md

 Two observations in different blocks are independent so the covariance and correlation between them is zero.

-It is important to note that the random effects $\theta_i$ are neither data (which must be observed) nor are they parameters which are unknown values to be estimated based on the data (e.g. using maximum likelihood).
+It is important to note that the random effects $\alpha_i$ are neither data (which must be observed) nor are they parameters which are unknown values to be estimated based on the data (e.g. using maximum likelihood).
 Instead, the random